Cooking is one of my passions. I enjoy sharing recipes from my native Indian cuisine.

 - Deep-fry julienned onion in oil.
 Collect on an absorbent paper towel.

 - Parboil carrot, cauliflower, and French beans together in just-sufficient water.
 This will reduce the cooking time in the future steps.

 - Heat ghee in a deep-bottomed pan or kadhai.
 Pour ground paste into it.
 Sauté, stirring constantly, until it starts leaving ghee on the sides.
 It may take about 3–4 minutes on low heat.

 - Add parboiled vegetables.
 Sauté for 2 minutes.
 Add cooked rice and salt.
 Gently mix with the veggies and the masala.
 Cook on low heat for few seconds until the ingredients combine well.
 Turn off the heat.

 - Add 3/4 portion of fried onions and chopped coriander leaves.
 Mix well.

 - Spicy vegetable pulao is ready to eat.
 Serve hot pulao with a less spicy and yogurt-based raita or any side dish.
 Enjoy the taste!

-3. You can buy garam masala powder and kashmiri red chili powder from a nearby Indian store.
+- You can buy garam masala powder and kashmiri red chili powder from any Indian store.